-The next Town Council elections will take place on 4 May 2017.
+The most recent Town Council elections took place on 4 May 2017.
+The next normal local elections are due to take place in May 2021.
 The elections process is managed by Wiltshire Council and the latest documentation and guidance can be found at http://www.wiltshire.gov.uk/elections.
-A limited number of Nomination Packs will be available to potential candidates from Corsham Town Hall between 15 March and 4 April.
-The closing date for nominations is 4pm on Tuesday 4 April 2017.

 What do Councillors (also known as members/elected members) do?